 Like any other FD, it involves locking a sum of money into an account for a specific period, where it gains interest.

 - This investment option, however, features a shorter lock-in period

-- The minimum amount for deposit varies; most institutions have a minimum amount of Rs.
-10,000
+- The minimum amount for deposit varies.
+Bajaj Finance offers minimum deposit amount of Rs.
+15,000

 - It is an extremely safe form of investment and does not get influenced by market forces

 - The interest rates are stable and attractive—usually double the interest rates for savings accounts